meeaehlabs/winup/README.md

         cp /tmp/com.metric.uptime.plist /Library/LaunchDaemons
         sudo launchctl load /Library/LaunchDaemons/com.metric.uptime.plist
-    this will store the uptime bash script in the shared users directory and will put the plist in the LaunchDaemons directory so that it will run on a system schedule both schedules mac and windows are form 9am system time
+    this will store the uptime bash script in the shared users directory and will put the plist in the LaunchDaemons directory so that it will run on a system schedule both schedules mac and windows are for when the system unlocks